Planning Software Improvement Fund

 The Planning Software Improvement Fund aims to help Local Planning Authorities in England (LPAs) to improve the digital services they use for the submission and assessment of planning applications – the development management side of local planning.
 There is £5 million available overall.

-The projects we fund will need to align with DLUHC’s vision for a new, more modular, software landscape to encourage digital innovation and provide access to underlying data.
+The projects we fund will need to align with MHCLG’s vision for a new, more modular, software landscape to encourage digital innovation and provide access to underlying data.
 This will help automate routine processes, which will support faster and more certain decision-making.

 The fund is currently closed for applications.
 You can read successful LPA’s project summaries below.